dakolyay/port/content/blog-posts/teach-me-how-to-drive.md

     	speed = speed * 0.99f;
     }

+In Parkour there is a special area that is tricky.
+There is a hill with coins on it and the problem with that hill is the fact that you can go into it inside the hill.
+This is not logically right especially when you drive a car.

 There are functions that I would like to add in the future because for now the project state was not finished fully.
 To implement for the future:

 * The menu with options for first view player and controlling the car model